 4.432 Modeling Urban Energy Flows for Sustainable Cities and Neighborhoods

-Studies energy flows in and around groups of buildings from individual structures to complete, large-scale neighborhoods.
-Students use digital techniques to analyze and influence building energy use, neighborhood walkability, and outdoor comfort.
-Group work focuses on the design of a sustainable, mixed-use urban neighborhood that successfully engages microclimatic effects, such as shading of neighboring buildings, urban heat island effects, and localized wind patterns.
-Additional work is required of students taking the graduate version.
+Studies energy flows in and around groups of buildings from individual buildings to complete large-scale neighborhoods.
+Students use emerging digital techniques to analyze and influence building design interventions in relation to energy use for construction (embodied energy) and operation, access to daylight, and assessing walkability and outdoor comfort at the neighborhood scale.
+Additional work required of students taking the graduate version.

 This class has no prerequisites.

 4.432 will not be offered this semester.
 It will be available in the Spring semester, and will be instructed by C. Reinhart.

 Lecture occurs 9:30 AM to 11:00 AM on Tuesdays and Thursdays in 1-150.

 This class counts for a total of 12 credits.